-Prerequisites: RCP170, RCP210, and RCP225 (all courses must be completed with a grade of "C" or better) and reading proficiency

-Neonatal and Pediatric Respiratory Care provides a presentation on pediatric and neonatal respiratory care to include: embryonic development of the cardiopulmonary system, cardiopulmonary malformations, and lung disease as well as treatment modalities.
-This course will also cover the technical aspects of assessment including gestational age, APGAR scoring, Silverman scoring, equipment, and maintenance of pediatric/neonatal respiratory care devices, including mechanical ventilator systems.
+(all courses must be completed with a grade of "C" or better) and reading proficiency Neonatal and Pediatric Respiratory Care provides a presentation on pediatric and neonatal respiratory care, including embryonic development of the cardiopulmonary system, cardiopulmonary malformations, and lung disease as well as treatment modalities.
+This course will also cover the technical aspects of assessment, including gestational age, APGAR scoring, Silverman scoring, equipment, and maintenance of pediatric/neonatal respiratory care devices, including mechanical ventilator systems.
 (F)